e1r2t374/mycelium/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/e1r2t374/mycelium/badge.svg)](https://snyk.io/test/github/e1r2t374/mycelium)
 ## [Overview]:

-Mycelium is an enumerator designed to provide efficient and reliable system analysis on Linux platforms (soon windows and mac).
+Mycelium is an enumerator designed to provide efficient and reliable system analysis on Linux platforms (Maybe eventually windows and mac).
 Build in the C programming language, it harnesses the power of multithreading for each command to ensure lightning-fast performace while remaining lightweight and heavily customizable.

 ## [License]: